wikimedia/wikipedia-gadgets-ProveIt/README.md

 # ProveIt

-ProveIt is powerful reference manager for MediaWiki
+ProveIt is a powerful reference manager for Wikipedia (and any other MediaWiki wiki)

 Documentation at https://commons.wikimedia.org/wiki/Help:Gadget-ProveIt